 Engage: What Is a Personal Learning Network?

-This video presents three views on the research associated with PLNs, including research by Dr. George Veletsianos, Canada Research Chair at Royal Roads University in Victoria, BC.
+This video presents some of the research associated with PLNs, including research by Dr. George Veletsianos, Canada Research Chair in Innovative Learning and Technology at Royal Roads University in Victoria, BC.

 You might communicate with your learning network through the same tools you use for primarily social purposes, but PLNs are, at their core, meant to promote your own growth, development, and understanding in an area that is meaningful to you.